cutaway-security/IACS_STAR_Methodology/README.md

 The original OWASP risk rating methodology used a combination of technical and business impact factors to analyze the impact when a vulnerability's exploitation was realized.
 While useful these are not the best ways to understand the impact of an exploited vulnerability to an IACS/OT enviornment.
 The Impact column of the [MITRE ATT&CK ICS Matrix](https://attack.mitre.org/matrices/ics/) provides good details about what can happen after successful exploitation.
 These Impacts are a combination of denial, loss, and manipulation to the process or locations that monitor the process.
 The FIRST.org [CVSSv4.0](https://www.first.org/cvss/v4-0/) scoring system has been updated to include a new supplemental metric group which includes rating factors that involve safety, automatable, recovery, value density, vulnerability response effort, and provider urgency.
 Hence, the IACS STAR will estimate consequences and impacts using technical factors and safety factors.

-> [!NOTE]
-> Business impacts are still an important factor for rating risk.
+***NOTE***: Business impacts are still an important factor for rating risk.
 However, business impact factors are considerations that should be left to the Detailed Risk Analysis.
 The IACS STAR is designed to be used when rating the risk of vulnerabilities which feed into the Detailed Risk Analysis process.
 Therefore, the IACS STAR calculations will attempt to understand the safety impact factors rather than the business impact factors.
 (Business impact factors may be incorporated into IACS STAR calculations at a future date.)

 ### Technical Impact Factors